 Can I shop in Tanzania?

-The tourist areas and hotels sell a wide range of souvenirs, jewellery and trinkets.
+The tourist areas and hotels sell a wide range of souvenirs, jewelry and trinkets.
 Don’t be afraid to haggle at roadside curio stalls.

 Can I drive in Tanzania?

 Sure you can.
 In Tanzania we drive on the left.
 An international Licence is required.
 Plan long safaris carefully, ensuring your vehicle is road worthy with two spare tires, an operational jack and tool kit.
 Carry extra fuel, and water.

 Can I hire a car?

 Self-drive vehicles are available mainly for local running or tarmac use.
 4×4 vehicles for safaris usually have to be hired with a driver but where necessary self-drive is also accepted at RA Safaris.

 Not obligatory, but a tip for exceptional service will be appreciated.
 We suggest the following to be used as a guideline but not a rule as tipping depends on the discretion of each client.
 RA Safaris staff are service minded and always goes the extra measure above expectations.

 Trekking Guide: US$ 30 per day from the group